Putin election steers Russians to UK country life

 “Many already have a central London home but see that property in the country is cheaper by quite some margin,” said Andrew Langton, managing director of high-end estate agent Aylesford.

-“They are fed up sharing a lift with a load of other Russians they are trying to avoid in Moscow and decide they now want some outdoor space, privacy and the good schools of the country.”
-(Additional reporting by Tom Bill; Editing by Dan Lalor)
+“They are fed up sharing a lift with a load of other Russians they are trying to avoid in Moscow and decide they now want some outdoor space, privacy and the good schools of the country.” ($1 = 0.6449 pound) (Additional reporting by Tom Bill; Editing by Dan Lalor)